mnmnotmail/website/biz-b2b.md

 - adding a new recipient to a long-running, multi-party thread *
 - dropping out of a thread that's no longer of interest
 - notifying contacts of online presence and out-of-office status *
+- issuing task requests with a due-date, owner, subtasks, etc
 - discussing & progressively revising a document (or set of docs)
 - compiling a collection of related threads, tasks, documents, URLs, and wiki pages